mmartinez279/AutoEncoder/README.md

 This is model can generate generate it's own handwritten digits given a number to generate, and a noise image.

-This is a repository for my autoencoder project.
-To view the results of the model's image generation, select the autoEncoder.ipynb file, and scroll to the very bottom, where you can find the generative imgage capabilites under a section called:
+To view the results of the model's image generation, in section above, click the **autoEncoder.ipynb** file, and scroll to the very bottom, where you can find the generative imgage capabilites under a section called:
 _Generate new handwritten digits given a noise image, and a desired number_.
 The structure and source code for the model, in addition to the simpler VAE model are also all in the autoEncoder.ipynb file.